8omz/CNN/README.md

 - **⚡ Performance Optimization**: Optimize the code for better performance, especially when handling multiple cars and complex environments.

 ## Usage
-To run the simulation, open the `index.html` file in your web browser.
-Use the arrow keys to manually control the car, and observe how it interacts with the environment.
-(Or just use the github.io link in the description above 😁)
+To run the simulation, open the `index.html` file in your web browser (Or just use the github.io link in the description above 😁).
+Once inside you'll see a 'How it works' section on the left, that should give you the tools needed to use and understand it.

 ## Acknowledgements
 This project was inspired by a tutorial that provided a comprehensive guide to building a self-driving car simulation using JavaScript.
 Special thanks to the tutorial creator for their detailed explanations and guidance. 🙏